-Upon completing a number of sequences from the 2 way dive pool, you will next begin to learn 3 way flying.
+Upon completing a number of sequences from the 2 way dive pool, you will next begin to learn 3 way flying and 3 way formations.
 Adding an extra person to the air column will increase the difficulty in itself, reducing the amount of airspace available to each person will mean more accuracy is required to gain success.
 Early on, building some basic formations will help each flyer evaluate their ability to maintain the correct altitude and heading and will also build the additional awareness needed.

 Before the tunnel instructor will allow you to fly with two other flyers, you will need to demonstrate that:

 - You are proficient at flying with one other flyer

 - You have demonstrated that you have flown with a range of other flyers and are able to match different levels at different wind speeds

 - You are capable of entering the wind tunnel into a smaller space and don’t require the whole chamber to control yourself during the entrance.
 When you fly with two other people you won’t have the luxury of having the entire width of the flight chamber to gain stability and control.

 Similar to when you started flying 2-way, your tunnel instructor will need to ensure that the people you have chosen to fly with are suitably matched based upon equal skill level and fall rate.
 Additional equipment such as weight belts may be required to assist in equalizing flying speeds.